metamatex/metamate/README.md

 The community behind MetaMate has a pretty good understanding of the problem domain by now.
 The focus on the road to `v1.x` lies on following:

-- **credential management** services need credentials to obtain tokens and tokens to make authorizated requests, services will indicate the necessitate for a token
 - **streaming** clients want to be able to subscribe to changes in a result set, a service may provide a streaming interface or emulates it MetaMate by polling
 - **tracing** developers want to monitor how requests propagate through the stack
 - **distribute the ASG via MetaMate** the asg is currently hard-coded, which requires a recompilation of the stack to deliver new types
-- **RBAC** administrator want to be able to set rules of who can access what and what subset
 - **introducing result sets** currently results and paginations are merged into one result set
 - **split communication types** currently the types for client to MetaMate communication and MetaMate to service communication are the same which might cause some confusion
 - **specification** provide a formal specification for MetaMate's overall api as code